Readers of the Purple Sage Bookstore

 The Lone Ranger received the full mass-merchandising treatment from the beginning – box-top driven premiums on the radio show, toys thru the years, s series of novels published from 1936 to 1956, two daily comic strips (1938-71 and 1981-84), and even a recent video game.
 Lone Ranger comic books began in 1948 and are still being published; for a while, both Tonto and Silver had their own comic book issues.
 The recent Dynamite Entertainment comics are extremely successful (though some readers are upset about the graphic violence).

-News reports in 2008 and since have described the on-going development of what purports to be a big-budget feature film version of The Lone Ranger: the studio is Disney, the script is by two writers of "Pirates of The Caribbean", the producer is Jerry Bruckheimer; Johnny Depp is said to be attached (as Tonto!); release was set for 2014, but Disney balked at the budget and put the project in turnaround in August 2011 (see recent details below).
+News reports in 2008 and since have described the on-going development of what purports to be a big-budget feature film version of The Lone Ranger: the studio is Disney, the script is by two writers of "Pirates of The Caribbean", the producer is Jerry Bruckheimer; Johnny Depp was attached (as Tonto!); release was set for 2014, but Disney balked at the budget and put the project in turnaround in August 2011 (see recent details below).

 Lone Ranger videos & DVDs at Amazon.com